erkan3030/veo3-script-splitter/DEPLOYMENT.md

    git commit -m "Initial commit: UGC Script Splitter with DigitalOcean deployment config"
    ```

+   **Important**: Your code is now committed locally, but it's not on GitHub yet!
+Continue to the **"Push to GitHub/GitLab/Bitbucket"** section below to upload your code.

 ### Option B: Connect to Existing Remote Repository

 If you already have a Git repository initialized: